 The truth is, Germans do speak English.
 From the age of 5, it is an integral part of the school and British or American TV shows accompany teenagers' or adults' daily lives.
 So, on principle, every German should know at least a basic level of English and should be capable of making themselves understood in English.
 Whereas the elderly had less access to English courses at school, young people under 40 ought to master English.

 Long story short: You can survive in Germany without knowing the German language; most Germans speak English, the train usually runs announcements in English and in restaurants or bars, waiters and waitresses often speak English, especially in the city center.
-However, for those of you who plan to more than just survive in Germany, it's a good idea to attempt to learn German or at least acquire a basic knowledge of German to help you overcome the language barrier on your own.
+However, for those of you who plan to more than just survive in Germany, it's a good idea to learn German or at least acquire a basic knowledge of German to help you overcome the language barrier on your own.

 Check out these handy German language tips for beginners to get your German skills going!